elastic/universal-profiling-documentation/features.md

 One of the key goals of Universal Profiling is to have net positive cost benefit for users: the cost of profiling and observing applications should not be higher than the savings produced by the optimizations.

-In this spirit, both the agent and the storage are engineered to be as efficient as possible in terms of resources usage.
+In this spirit, both the agent and storage are engineered to be as efficient as possible in terms of resources usage.

 #### Elasticsearch storage